engeir/hack-md-notes/volcano-papers.md

 Questions

 - Temperature and precipitation response to different eruptions ((a)symmetric)
-- What is the response of TC activity?
+- What is the response to TC activity?
 - Proportional climate response?

 Results and discussion

-- Pinatubo reduces precipitation over tropics
+- Pinatubo reduces precipitation over the tropics
-- Asymmetric reduces where the load is, enhances on opposite hemisphere.
+- Asymmetric reduces where the load is, enhances on the opposite hemisphere.
 Global mean somewhat enhanced.
-- TAS in high load hemispheres are comparable to Pinatubo
+- TAS in high-load hemispheres are comparable to Pinatubo
 - Stronger impact on precipitation and TC than Pinatubo
 - ==Transient climate sensitivity is not proportional:== largest from Santa Maria (NH), identical from Pinatubo (both) and Agung (SH).
-- Usually it is assumed that weaker eruptions have weaker impact, this demonstrates the opposite can be the case.
+- Usually, it is assumed that weaker eruptions have a weaker impact, this demonstrates the opposite can be the case.
 - This highlight ==importance of spatial structures==.
-- Crucial to obtain an accurate reconstruction of volcanic aerosol radiative property spatial structure.
+- Crucial to obtaining an accurate reconstruction of volcanic aerosol radiative property spatial structure.

 ### 2019 — Richardson et al.: Efficacy of Climate Forcings in PDRMIP Models

 > DOI: [10.1029/2019JD030581](https://doi.org/10.1029/2019JD030581)

-**Take away**: Forcing behaves similarly across agents
+**Take away:** Forcing behaves similarly across agents

-- No evidence that geographical location of sulfate aerosol affects its efficacy
+- No evidence that the geographical location of sulfate aerosol affects its efficacy
 - Quantifying forcing efficacies and understanding how robust they are across different models are of substantial importance
 - Compares six different ways of estimating forcing from different forcing agents, and